-Taziker Industrial have delivered various works under this scheme, this case study focuses on the removal of the existing girder and subsequent installation of two new girders to Joiner Street Bridge.
+Taziker has delivered various works under this scheme, this case study focuses on the removal of the existing girder and subsequent installation of two new girders to Joiner Street Bridge.
 We were commissioned by Costain to assist in the re-aligning of the existing tracks and the creation of additional tracks within the station.
 We were employed to install new Northern and Southern girders and to remove the existing redundant centre girder.

 As London Bridge Station serves both underground and over-ground train and tube lines, the daily footfall of pedestrians and commuters is extremely high.
 To minimise the levels of disruption as much as possible, the installation of the new Northern and Southern girders was planned over the Bank Holiday Easter Weekend.

 The works required a 96-hour blockade of the line which was agreed with Network Rail and the programme was monitored hourly to ensure that we did not run over the agreed possessions.
 In the end the works were completed with twelve hours to spare.